*This post was originally published in March. It has been updated with more films my parents and I have enjoyed during quarantine.

-American Factory (Netflix)
+American Factory (available on Netflix)

 This vérité documentary was the first movie released by the Obamas’ production company, and it just won the Oscar, too.
 It’s a mutual fish-out-of-water tale about a small Ohio town where the shuttered auto-parts factory is reopened under the auspices of a Chinese conglomerate.
 Despite the best of intentions, cultural frictions inevitably emerge — but so do some deep international friendships.
 At a time when both countries’ governments are scapegoating each other to distract from their failure to contain the coronavirus, these bonds are a necessary reminder of our common humanity.

-The Biggest Little Farm (Hulu)
+The Biggest Little Farm (available on Hulu)

 Two yuppies leave their city jobs behind and try out their dream of starting their own farm, documenting the process on video for nearly a decade.
 The amazing thing is, it actually works.
 Husband John Chester’s background in nature documentaries comes in handy, grounding the film in the rolling rhythms of plant and animal life.
 And it looks absolutely fantastic.

-Free Solo (Hulu)
+Free Solo (available on Hulu)

 Another recent Oscar winner.
 Climber Alex Honnold attempts to scale Yosemite’s El Cap cliff face without the aid of any safety equipment.
 Your parents will be glad you are doing literally anything else with your life.

-Echo in the Canyon (Netflix)
+Echo in the Canyon (available on Netflix)